 How Can I Estimate the Income I'll Need in Retirement?

-With a little personalization, the income replacement metric can be a useful tool.
+It's an important question, and the answer starts with a simple rule of thumb.
+With a little personalization, this income replacement metric can be a useful tool.

 How much money do you make?
 That’s a fairly easy question.